puneet-ag/transaction-engine/README.md

+Steps to run application :

 1. cd transaction-engine/app

 2. compile using ./mvnw clean install

 3. cd target/

-run the application using :
-java -jar target/app-0.0.1.jar
+4. run the application using command: java -jar target/app-0.0.1.jar

-Details :
+Details about application :

-The application will start running at port 9010
+1. The application will start running at port 9010

-For simplicity the database used is embedded inmemory db (h2)
+2. For simplicity the database used is embedded inmemory db (h2)

-The console for h2 will be available at http://127.0.0.1:9010/h2 username : test password : test jdbc url : jdbc:h2:mem:transactionsdb
+3. The console for h2 will be available at  url : http://127.0.0.1:9010/h2 ,  username : test, password : test and jdbc url : jdbc:h2:mem:transactionsdb

+API details:

 There are 4 apis :